jkillingsworth/jkillingsworth.com/_posts/2018-11-15-normal-and-laplace-distributions.md

     \end{document}
 {% endlatex %}

-If we have some samples of a random variable that we expect to have a normal distribution, we can estimate the parameters of the density function using the maximum likelihood method described in my previous posts.
+If we have some samples of a random variable that we expect to have a normal distribution, we can estimate the parameters of the density function using the maximum likelihood method described in some of my [previous posts]({% post_url 2018-10-11-least-squares-and-normal-distributions %}#maximum-likelihood-estimation).
 Since it's more convenient in this case, instead of maximizing the likelihood function, let's maximize the logarithm of the likelihood function:

 {% latex fig-02 %}
     \documentclass[varwidth]{standalone}